HomeDev GuideAPI Reference

 10. Run the solution.

-11. Follow the instructions to update the database and add admin account (if needed) and click Register.
-The Alloy site appears.
+11. Follow the instructions to update the database, add an admin account (if needed), and click Register.
+The Alloy site display.

 2. Update the configuration

 You need to change some configurations for the website to work with Azure.
-The container attribute for the BLOB provider and topic for the event provider should be unique per site, within the same storage or service bus account.
-Therefore you need to update the mapping for BLOBs and event providers.
+The container attribute for the BLOB provider and topic for the event provider should be unique per site within the same storage or service bus account.
+You must update the mapping for BLOBs and event providers.

 🚧